 If promissory note terms are not met, the traveler will be subject to refusal for future travel cash advances.

+Two methods of distribution are available for travel cash advances.

+Direct Deposit Travel cash advances are issued via direct deposit to the personal account of the cash advance recipient that is set up to receive non-payroll deposits.
+The Cash Advance Section in Payment Services will send a promissory note by DocuSign to the traveler.
+The traveler must sign the promissory note via DocuSign at least three business days prior to the date the funds are to be deposited in the traveler’s bank account.

+Cash Advance Checks Cash advance checks are held for pick-up in MAI 4 in Administration Services, where the promissory note is signed by the traveler and is exchanged for the cash advance check, if promissory note not signed prior to issuance of cash advance.

 F. Reconciliation

 1. Reconciliation Due Date

 Reconciliations are due from the traveler to the department within two weeks after the end date of the travel period authorized by the travel cash advance request.
 The department is required to submit the fully approved reconciliation, along with all required receipts and any unused funds, to the Travel Section Cash Advance Desk within thirty days after the end travel date.
-Note: If the traveler routinely does not turn in reconciliations to the department within two weeks after the date travel ended, the traveler may be subject to refusal for future travel cash advances.
+Note: If the traveler does not routinely turn in reconciliations to the department within the two week period after the dates of travel, the traveler may be subject to refusal for future travel cash advances.

 2. Documentation Required After Travel is Completed